 This is an introduction to my own attempt to discover the similarities and distinctions of the presentation of the Olivet Discourse (first post) as given in the synoptic gospels.
-The Synoptic Gospels are Matthew, Mark and Luke, as they present themselves similar in the things they record of Jesus’ ministry on Earth.
+The Synoptic Gospels are Matthew, Mark, and Luke, as they present themselves similarly in the things they record of Jesus’ ministry on Earth.

 The first thing to keep in mind is the distinctiveness of the authors as different people with differing mindsets.
 Each also had a distinct audience in mind.
 So, it can be said that each Gospel has a distinct purpose for a distinct audience.
 One sees this intent recorded by the selective events each author chooses to include, and how they are related to the audience.